Sliced bread that’s best thing since . . . you know.

 The goal: Create slices of approximately equal size.
 Someone who just begins cutting the loaf into slices from one end to the other at this point will end up with small bread slices on each end, and enormously long slices in the middle which probably won’t even fit fully in the toaster.

 But that is not us.
-So, cut a few slices off the right and left sides, and put them aside.
+So, first cut a few slices off the right and left sides, and put them aside.
 Those are your smaller sizes.
 You now have the bigger middle portion of the loaf to work with.

 Slice the Bread, Part II.

 Slice this remaining loaf in half.
 Place each half face-down, so that the crusty edge is facing up at you.
 Now, slice downward into slices, at your desired thickness.

 Voilà!
 You now have a loaf of bread of relatively equal-size sizes.
 Now grab the butter and dig in.